aveldanov/PictureMeApp/README.md

-# Picture-ME App [MVVM, Firebase, NoStoryboard, SDWebImages]
+# Picture-ME App [MVVM, Firebase, NoStoryboard, SDWebImages, YPImagePicker]

 ## The app allows to take snapshots, share with friends, like and comment